DaniqueJ-R/Milestone-Proj-2/README.md

 ### People

 * Mentor Brian Macharia for guiding and advising throughout the project's lifecycle.
-* Rick Atherton, Elaine Broche and Ilyascan OIgun are sources of information for README content and layout.
+* Rick Atherton and eldowling are sources of information for README content and layout.
 * Code Institute Slack community for peer reviewing the website.

 ### Software & Web Applications

-* [Balsamiq](https://balsamiq.com/) - Used to build wireframes in the Skelton phase.
+* [Mockflow](https://app.mockflow.com/editor) - Used to build wireframes
 * [GitHub](https://github.com/) - As a hosting repository for the deployment site.
 * [GitPod](https://gitpod.io/) and [Visual Studio Code](https://code.visualstudio.com/) - for writing the code.
 Using the command line for committing and pushing to Git Hub.
 The website was coded using HTML, Bootstrap & CCS, with used for an IDE.
 * [W3schools](https://www.w3schools.com/) - Source of 'How to...' information throughout the build.
 * [Stackoverflow](https://stackoverflow.com/) - Source of 'How to...' information throughout the build.
-* [iloveimg](www.iloveimg.com) - For compressing images to improve page load time.
-* [Invideo.ai](https://ai.invideo.io/workspaces) - for generation placeholder video on the index page.
 * [Wave](https://wave.webaim.org/) - Accessibility Testing to ensure content is readable for all users.
 * [HTML Validator](https://validator.w3.org/) - For validating the HMTL code, no errors were found.
 * [CSS Validator](https://validator.w3.org/) - For validating CSS code, no errors were found.